ethan-lapo/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio

-This is my portfolio that combines all the data science projects I have done for expanding my knowledge in this field.
+This is my portfolio that combines all the data science projects I have done.
+This is for self-learning and expanding my knowledge in this field.